-When children are removed from their homes and placed into out-of-home care, the first goal is to return them safely home as soon as possible.
-Casework practice with birth families involves assessing their strengths and needs and developing, implementing, and monitoring a case plan (also called a treatment plan or service plan) to achieve a goal of reunification.
-Case managers must use effective family engagement practices and will often refer families for community services to help them address and overcome the problems that led to placement.
+When children are removed from their homes due to abuse and/or neglect and placed into out-of-home care, the first goal is to reunify them with their families.
+Casework practice with birth families involves assessing their strengths and needs and developing, implementing, and monitoring a case plan (also called a treatment plan or service plan) to ensure their suitability as caregivers to then achieve a goal of reunification.
+Case managers must use effective family engagement practices to include the biological parents and refer families for community services to help them address and overcome the problems that led to placement.
 Resources include State and local examples.

 Birth Parent Trauma and What Child Welfare Workers Need to Know [Webinar]

 Provides information regarding the impact of trauma on birth parents who have become connected to the child welfare system, including reduced engagement with staff and support services.